PGAProfessional.com logo

 Example: The ball will go the way the club's face if decent contact is made.
 2. The shot was right on line, but ended up buried in the face of the bunker.

-face balanced
+face angle

-Example: Some putters are face balanced and some are not; which is better is mainly a matter of personal preference.
+Example: Some putters are face-balanced and some are not; which is better is mainly a matter of personal preference and your putting stroke.

 face progression